J-1 Visa Health Information Technology Jobs

 Verify home residency requirement exposure early

 Certain J-1 participants funded by their home government or from specific countries face a two-year home residency requirement after their program ends.
-Confirm whether this restriction applies to you before accepting a host offer, since it affects H-1B or green card timelines.
+Confirm whether this restriction applies to you before accepting a host offer, since it affects H-1B visa or green card timelines.

 Prepare a program objectives statement before the offer stage